andyglow/scala-jsonschema/README.md

 ## TODO
 - support of self-referenced case classes
-- support for case classes defined locally
+- support for case classes defined locally (problem comes from inability to locate companion in this case)
-- decorations ("multipleOf", minimum, exclusiveMinimum, maximum, exclusiveMaximum, format, pattern, etc..)